 - Electronic health record – Integrated EMR in +61 specialties

 PracticeSuite also has the highest customer retention rate of all the software companies that we’re covering today.(Read full review here)

-The basic version of the billing system is completely free — no gimmicks — and you can upgrade to premium features or EMR whenever you want or need them.
+The basic version of the billing system is offered as a 30 Day free trial, and you can upgrade to premium features or EMR whenever you want or need them.
 Premium editions of the software start at $99 per month and go up to $395 per month for the entire platform, which includes EMR.